openvinotoolkit/nncf/docs/usage/training_time_compression/quantization_aware_training/Usage.md

 The model characterizes the weights and topology of the network.
 The NNCF config - how to restore additional modules intoduced by NNCF.
 The NNCF config can be obtained by `quantized_model.nncf.get_config()` on saving and passed to the `nncf.torch.load_from_config` helper function to load additional modules from the given NNCF config.
+The quantized model saving allows to load quantized modules to the target model in a new python process and requires only example input for the target module, correspondent NNCF config and a quantized model state dict.

 ### Saving and loading compressed models in PyTorch